wagtail/rfcs/draft/010-search-query-classes.rst

 =============

 I propose adding a new set of classes to Wagtail which represent different types of search query that could be run.
-Instances of these clases can be passed as the first argument of the search method.
+Instances of these classes can be passed as the first argument of the search method.

 These classes will be importable from ``wagtail.wagtailsearch.query``.